 MSCI 648 - An Introduction to Mathematical Biology.
-Fall (3) Staff and differential equations, and stochastic models.
+Fall (3) Staff

+In this course, students are given an introduction to developing, simulating, and analyzing models to answer biological questions.
+Mathematical topics may include matrix models, non-linear difference and differential equations, and stochastic models.
 Biological topics may include ecology, epidemiology, evolution, molecular biology, and physiology.
 (Cross-listed with MATH 345).